 “Given what the ERDF funding can be used for, we will be going out to businesses to help them, as well as creating marketing campaign materials and resources that support our high streets and give clear guidance for residents and visitors.

 “It’s vital that we help our local economy to get going again and we look forward to working further with businesses across the district to help them get covid-secure.”

-Council officers are on hand to help businesses.
-If you need any extra help or support, please email [email protected].
+We are on hand to help businesses.
+Please email us if you need any extra help or support.